HOLIDAYS

 Rabbi Naftali Stern told, "Once on Purim, when Rav Kook was in an elevated state after 'drinking accordingly,' he stood up on the table and called out in a loud voice and holy zeal: 'How can I bear it when I see the destruction of my birthplace?'
 (Esther 8:6.).
 This is the entire Torah."

-Rabbi Uzi Klachheim elaborates on this epigram, based on the words of the Jerusalem Talmud (Megillah 1:1): "Why was the commemoration date of Purim made dependent on the days of Joshua bin Nun?
-They apportioned respect to the land of Israel."
-Rabbi Klachheim writes: "Those who are at the height of their success in the exile, recall the holy land, and raise it to the height of their joy, 'cannot remain the slaves of Achashveirosh,' they will not be satisfied with temporary successes in foreign lands, they will pray constantly from the depth of their heart for the return to Zion, for the return of the children to their border."
+Rabbi Uzi Klachheim elaborates on this epigram, based on the words of the Jerusalem Talmud (Megillah 1:1): “Why was the commemoration date of Purim made dependent on the days of Yehoshua bin Nun?
+They apportioned respect to the land of Israel.”
+Rabbi Klachheim writes: “Those who are at the height of their success in the exile, recall the holy land, and raise it to the height of their joy, ‘cannot remain the slaves of Achashveirosh,’ they will not be satisfied with temporary successes in foreign lands, they will pray constantly from the depth of their heart for the return to Zion, for the return of the children to their border.”

 Be'er Maggid Yerachim, p.
 67